Fabrika

-Fabrika (Фабрика; Factory in English) is a Russian-Ukrainian pop girl group, originally from Moscow.
+Fabrika (Фабрика; Factory in English) is a Russian pop girl group, originally from Moscow.
 Initially a four-piece, Fabrika was created from four female participants from the first season of the Russian musical reality show Fabrika Zvyozd in 2002, and included Irina Toneva, Sati Kazanova, Alexandra Savelyeva and Maria Alalykina.
 The line-up has had several profound changes since then.
 Long time a fully Russian group, Fabrika later acquired two Ukrainian-born members, Oleksandra Popova (2014-2021) and Mariya Honcharuk (2019-2022).
-As of 2019, Toneva remains the only original member of the line-up.
+As of 2019, Toneva was the only original member of the line-up.

 Throughout its two decades of activity, the group released two albums; Devushki fabrichnye (2003) and My takie raznye (2008).
 Among their most successful singles are "Pro lyubov", "Devushki fabrichnye", "Ne vinovataya ya", "Ne rodis' krasivoy" and "Sekret".

 History

 2002-2003: Formation, Devushki fabrichnye and Alalykina's departure

 In 2002, Irina Toneva, Sati Kazanova, Alexandra Savelyeva and Maria Alalykina all auditioned as soloists for the first season of the Russian music reality show Fabrika Zvyozd.
 All four were chosen to be among the last sixteen contestants of the first season, starting on 13 October 2002.

 Toneva, Kazanova, Savelyeva and Alalykina all managed to reach the 8th reporting concert, where they were put into different groups.
 There, Toneva was paired as a duet with Pavel Artemiev, while Alalykina was paired as a duet with Alexey Kabanov.
 Savelyeva and Kazanova were put in a four-piece.
 The four-piece with Savelyeva and Kazanova sang "Pro lyubov" during the reporting concert, which eventually became Fabrika's first single.
 Unhappy with his choices, the musical producer of the first season of Fabrika Zvyozd, Igor Matvienko, rearranged the groups, creating a girl group with Toneva, Kazanova, Savelyeva and Alalykina instead.
 Named Fabrika, the four-piece performed two songs during the final and eventually placed second behind Korni.

-After Fabrika Zvyozd ended, Matvienko started to work further with the group.
-In February 2003, the group released their first music video for "Pro lyubov", which was directed by Fyodor Bondarchuk.

 In May 2003, Alalykina left Fabrika to focus on her studies and private life, where she later converted to Islam and moved to Dagestan.
 In 2020, during a television reunion at Segodnya vecherom, Toneva, Savelyeva and Kazanova said that they had no contact with Alalykina and had not seen her in over a decade.
 Matvienko added that Alalykina was a "person that was not ready for the show business".

 After Alalykina's departure, Fabrika became a trio, as Matvienko decided against finding a replacement.
 Instead, the recording of Fabrika's first album continued without Alalykina.
 In November 2003, the group released their debut album Devushki fabrichnye, which has been noted as one of the best Russian albums released in the 2000s.
 Subsequently, the group released their eponymous single "Devushki fabrichnye", which became one of their biggest hits to date.